How to decorate a hotel room for a bachelorette party

 Feather Boas - Hot pink, purple, black, white - pick your fancy!
 Feather boas are a bachelorette party staple.
 Not only are they a great prop and accessory, but they make for nice décor too.
 Toss them over the curtain rods, over picture frames or on top of the headboard.

-Streamers and Balloons - An affordable and simple idea is to bring brightly colored streamers and balloons.
+Streamers, Balloons and Confetti - An affordable and simple idea is to bring brightly colored streamers and balloons.
 Grab a few friends and go to town.
 You can easily turn the room into a festive affair with enough steamers and balloons.

 Games and Favors - These put the 'Fun' in the bachelorette party.
 They can also be used to decorate the room.
 Purchase or create favors that add color to the room and buy or create games that can be hung on the wall.
 Not only will they take up less space, but they will look great on the wall too.